-Ray Tensing retrial: Judge declares mistrial after jury deadlocks
+Ray Tensing retrial: Mistrial declared for 2nd time after jury deadlocks

 - Ex-Officer Ray Tensing was on trial for second time in traffic stop shooting

-- An earlier jury couldn't reach verdict in November, and judge declared a mistrial
+- An earlier jury couldn't reach verdict in November; judge also declared a mistrial

 DuBose's killing was one in a series of high-profile, officer-involved shootings that sparked nationwide protests over the use of force by police.
 Tensing, who is white, was fired from his job and arrested after the shooting.

+Shortly after 2 p.m.
+Friday, Judge Leslie Ghiz declared a second mistrial in the case after receiving a note from the jury.

+"We are almost evenly split regarding our votes towards a final verdict," the note read.

+"We have given this extensive deliberation with opportunity for both sides to express their positions.
+We cannot proceed coming to a unanimous decision."

-Tensing faced trial a second time after a jury could not come to agreement in November and the judge declared a mistrial.
+Tensing stared straight ahead with no expression before putting his head down in his hand as the judge declared a mistrial.

-The first trial of a former University of Cincinnati police officer who fatally shot a motorist during a 2015 traffic stop ended in a mistrial after more than 25 hours of deliberations.

-On Friday morning, a state court judge ordered a deadlocked jury in Ray Tensing's second trial to resume deliberations after more than 27 hours in the jury room.
+Earlier Friday, Ghiz ordered the deadlocked jury to resume deliberations after more than 27 hours in the jury room.

-In a note to the court, jurors wrote, "We are unable to come to a unanimous decision on either count after thorough deliberation.
+In a note, jurors wrote, "We are unable to come to a unanimous decision on either count after thorough deliberation.
 How should we proceed?"

-Judge Leslie Ghiz told the jury, "Ladies and gentlemen, I'm going to send you back for a little while longer," before then reading a charge encouraging them to reconsider their positions and listen to one another as they move ahead with deliberations.
+Ghiz told the jurors, "Ladies and gentlemen, I'm going to send you back for a little while longer," before then reading a charge encouraging them to reconsider their positions and listen to one another as they deliberated.

-Tensing is charged with murder and voluntary manslaughter.
-He testified he shot Samuel DuBose because he feared for his life after his left arm became trapped inside DuBose's moving car on July 19, 2015.
+Tensing was charged with murder and voluntary manslaughter.
+He testified he shot DuBose because he feared for his life after his left arm became trapped inside DuBose's moving car on July 19, 2015.

 Convictions rare in police shootings

-Tensing is being tried at a time of increasingly strained relations between law enforcement officers and the communities they serve.
+Tensing was tried at a time of increasingly strained relations between law enforcement officers and the communities they serve.

-He is the third US law enforcement officer to be tried for shooting a black man in the last week.
-Convictions are rare.
+He was the third US law enforcement officer to be tried for shooting a black man in the last week.
+None was convicted.

 On Wednesday, Dominique Heaggan-Brown, the former Milwaukee police officer who fatally shot Sylville Smith during an August foot chase, was found not guilty of first-degree reckless homicide.